-Water, Water, Everywhere!From the serene sunrises reflecting on the Atlantic waters to a rainbow of golden hues as the sun sets over Cape Cod Bay, endless views of water, sand, ocean and skies greet you around every corner.
-Named by National Geographic as “One of 7 Great American Beach Towns”, Orleans is home to the world-famous Nauset Beach, the super kid-friendly Skaket Beach on the bay and crystal clear freshwater kettle ponds teeming with sea life.
-Body surf in the strong Atlantic waves, paddle in tidal pools, kayak through marshes to the remote Hopkins Island or cast a line at Pilgrams Lake.
+From the serene sunrises reflecting on the Atlantic waters to a rainbow of golden hues as the sun sets over Cape Cod Bay, endless views of water, sand, ocean and skies greet you around every corner.
+Named by National Geographic as “One of 7 Great American Beach Towns”, Orleans is home to the world-famous Nauset Beach, the super kid-friendly Skaket Beach on the bay and crystal clear freshwater kettle ponds.
+Body surf in the strong Atlantic waves, paddle in tidal pools, kayak through marshes to the remote Hopkins Island or cast a line at Pilgrim Lake.
 There is literally water at every turn!
 The best first stop for boating is at Nauset Marine.
-Rock Harbor is another favorite Orleans attraction, home to Orleans fleet of fishing charters.
+Rock Harbor is another favorite Orleans attraction, home to the Orleans fleet of fishing charters.
 Set out on a fishing charter or build sandcastles and chase crabs on the small sandy beach.
-As the bells of the Church of the Transfiguration announce the end of day, dine al-fresco under the night skies with the best lobster roll on the planet at Young’s Fish Market, as natures palette puts on a beautiful display as the sun sets into the bay.
-Rock Harbor is one of the best places in Cape Cod to watch the sun set.
+As the bells of the Church of the Transfiguration announce the end of day, dine al-fresco under the night skies with the best lobster roll on the planet at Young’s Fish Market, as nature's palette puts on a beautiful display and the sun sets over the bay.
+Rock Harbor is one of the best places in Cape Cod to watch the sun set!

 Come share a little Cape Cod Magic with us at Nauset Rental.
 Our vacation rental homes near Orleans are hand-picked to ensure your vacation is full of happy days and creates life-long memories.